Article

-The infection with severe acute respiratory syndrome coronavirus type-2 (SARS-CoV-2) can lead to a new disease called long COVID-19 or post-acute COVID-19 syndrome (PACS).
-This syndrome can occur in various populations, including children and young adults and those who had only mild COVID-19.
-Even though the precise origin of chronic COVID is not fully understood, it is well-known that viral infections have a lasting effect on the immune system and can result in organ-specific, disease-typical post-infectious consequences.
-The Austrian authors in this study investigated humoral and cellular immune parameters in unvaccinated COVID-19 convalescents ten weeks and ten months after their initial infection with the SARS-CoV-2 Wuhan Hu-1 strain.
+Infection with severe acute respiratory syndrome coronavirus type-2 (SARS-CoV-2) can lead to a new disease called long COVID-19 or post-acute COVID-19 syndrome (PACS).
+This syndrome can occur in various populations, including children and young adults, and those who have had only mild COVID-19.
+As viral infections have a lasting effect on the immune system and can result in organ-specific, disease-typical post-infectious consequences, the Austrian authors in this study investigated parameters of humoral and cellular immunity in unvaccinated COVID-19 convalescents ten weeks and ten months after initial infection with the Wuhan Hu-1 strain of SARS-CoV-2.

 About the study

-The authors compared the results of humoral and cellular immune parameters 10 weeks and 10 months after COVID-19 in unvaccinated convalescents.
-The age- and size-matched, uninfected control group that was negative for SARS-CoV-2 at the time of venipuncture and asymptomatic 10 weeks prior to blood donation served as a reference.
+The authors compared the parameters of humoral and cellular immunity in unvaccinated COVID-19 convalescents 10 weeks and 10 months after acute infection.
+The age- and size-matched, uninfected control group negative for SARS-CoV-2 at the time of venipuncture and asymptomatic 10 weeks before blood donation served as a reference.
 For the period between the two visits, none of the COVID-19 convalescents had reported symptoms of COVID-19.
-In addition, as licensed vaccines became available later, all included COVID-19 convalescents were unvaccinated.
+As licensed vaccines became available later, all COVID-19 convalescents included in this study were unvaccinated.

 The frequencies of reported comorbidities were comparable in COVID-19 convalescents (66%) and the uninfected control group (65%).
-The highest prevalences in both groups were reported for allergic diseases, followed by cardiovascular diseases, metabolic diseases, and chronic lung diseases.
+The highest prevalences in both groups were reported for allergic diseases, followed by cardiovascular, metabolic, and chronic lung diseases.
 All other comorbidities (diabetes mellitus, hematopoietic diseases, immunosuppressive conditions, liver, neurological, or renal diseases) were reported only by a few individuals (<10%).

 Results